-The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complementary business services and internet access.
+The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complimentary business services and internet access.
 Snacks and tea are served here amongst the comfortable, elegantly upholstered European furnishings.
 It is a truly refined experience.
-Drinks are served throughout the day from 8:00 am to 8:00 pm and afternoon tea & snacks are served 3:00 pm to 5:00 pm and cocktails & canapés from 6:00 pm to 7:30 pm.
+Drinks are served throughout the day.
+Afternoon tea & snacks are served with cocktails & canapés are available from early in the evening.
 Breakfast is taken in the main restaurant and is excellent.

-The club lounge itself isn’t huge but it is lovely.
+The club lounge itself isn’t huge, but it is lovely.
 My favorite features are the outdoor seating in addition to the indoor seating area.
-The evening buffet is the opposite of an all you can eat affair, in a good way.
-There are lots of high-end small dishes like sushi, Thai beef, Indian mains, and delicious cheeses, enough to fill you up.
+The evening buffet is the opposite of an all-you-can-eat affair, in a good way.
+There are many high-end small dishes like sushi, Thai beef, Indian mains, and delicious cheeses, enough to fill you up.

 5. Shangri-La Barr Al Jissah Resort And Spa, Muscat